ece362-purdue/proton-labs/lab2-interrupts/README.md

 - "Cross-core doorbell interrupts: SIO_IRQ_BELL and SIO_IRQ_BELL_NS (Section 3.1.6)"
     - These are used to signal the other core that it has something to do, but doesn't necessarily have to be ordered or contain other data like the mailbox interrupt.
 - "RISC-V platform timer (also usable by Arm cores): SIO_IRQ_MTIMECMP (Section 3.1.8)"
+    - We haven't covered timers yet, but the concept is straightforward - timers are **counters** that increment with every rising edge of the clock signal, with options to be enabled/disabled and to have a maximum roll-over value.
+(This should be familiar from ECE 270 - it's the same thing!)
-    - This is a timer that can be used to generate interrupts at a certain time, or at a certain interval, relative to the number of "ticks" that have passed since the timer was started.
-(Ticks are not necessarily synchronized to a unit of time, although you can make it that way if you want.)
+    - This timer can be used to generate interrupts at a certain time, or at a certain interval, relative to the number of "ticks" (increments of counter value) that have passed since the timer was started.
-    - It's called "RISC-V Platform" because the timer is described as part of the RISC-V instruction set that dictates how the RISC-V cores should process instructions, although the ARM cores can also use it if they wish.
+    - It's called "RISC-V Platform" because the timer is described as part of the **RISC-V instruction set** that dictates how the RISC-V cores should process instructions.
+However, since timers are standard on any microcontroller, the ARM cores can configure and use it as well.
 - "GPIO interrupts: IO_IRQ_BANK0, IRQ_IO_BANK0_NS, IO_IRQ_QSPI, IO_IRQ_QSPI_NS (Section 9.5)"
     - When an external interrupt occurs, the GPIO pins can be configured to generate an interrupt signal that can be sent to the CPU cores.